 There are many benefits to spending your free time in the great outdoors, but it can leave you vulnerable to conditions like pterygia, or surfer’s eye.
 At Tayani Institute, the team of expert ophthalmologists can identify and safely remove them from your eyes so you can continue doing what you love most.
-With locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Lake Arrowhead, Big Bear Lake, and Costa Mesa, California, you can quickly and easily get to one of the Tayani Institute clinics.
+With locations in San Clemente, Mission Viejo, Needles, Blythe, Laguna Hills, Irvine, Oceanside, Big Bear Lake, and Costa Mesa, California, you can quickly and easily get to one of the Tayani Institute clinics.
 To learn more about surfer’s eye and pterygium surgery, call the nearest office or book your appointment online today.

 Pterygium surgery is a surgical procedure used to remove growths from the surface of your eyeball, called pterygia.